 We are half way done with our weekly spring clean-up challenge!
 This must mean that spring is coming soon, right?!?!
 This week is are continuing our deep cleaning but moving into the bathrooms and linen closets.
 Week one was all about the closets and drawers!
 Week two was getting our kitchen and pantry spotless.
 Week three was the start of our deep cleaning, where we cleaned the main living areas.
 Each week we are going to be tackling one area of the house that needs a spring refresher, making spring cleaning not as daunting as it can appear.
-Click the link to get the free Weekly-Clean-Up-Challenge.pdf printable.
-Follow along on Facebook, Instagram or Twitter for motivation throughout the week!
+Follow along on Facebook and Instagram for motivation throughout the week!

 Since we are focusing on deep cleaning the bathrooms and linen closets, here are some areas we are going to focus on:

 - Take everything out of your drawers, clean drawers, organize items in drawers